 Slide the projecting steel tab on the rear of the forearm bracket into the opposing recess on the receiver bottom.
+The forearm engages on the barrel.
+You should hear an audible "click."

-Pivot the forearm up to the barrel until the forearm engages tightly on the barrel.
+Pivot the forearm up to the barrels until the forearm engages tightly on the barrels.
 You should hear an audible "click."

-FITTED SURFACES.
+WHEN ASSEMBLING YOUR SHOTGUN, DO NOT USE UNDUE FORCE WHEN CLOSING THE ACTION.
+IF THE TOP LEVER IS NOT TO THE RIGHT OR THE ACTION AND BARRELS ARE NOT PROPERLY ALIGNED UNDUE FORCE WILL ONLY CAUSE THEM TO GRIND TOGETHER AND SCORE OR MAR THE FINELY FITTED SURFACES.
 IF THERE APPEARS TO BE INTERFERENCE, START OVER AT STEP 3, BEING CAREFUL TO PROPERLY MATE AND ALIGN THE BARREL LUG'S HINGE PIN RECESS AND THE RECEIVER HINGE PIN.